cleanlab/cleanlab/README.md

 $ pip install -e .
 ```

+## Get started with easy, quick examples.

+New to **confidentlearing**?
+Start with [visualizing confident learning](examples/visualizing_confident_learning.ipynb) and [this simple example](examples/iris_simple_example.ipynb).
+These examples show how easy it is to characterize label noise in datasets, learn with noisy labels, identify label errors, estimate latent priors and noisy channels, and more.

 ## The first general solution for multiclass learning with noisy labels
-And it only requires three lines of code:
+Multiclass learning with noisy labels in just three lines of code:

 ```python
 from confidentlearning.classification import RankPruning